microsoft/vscode-docs/docs/terminal/basics.md

 ### Keyboard accessibility

 Links are keyboard accessible through several commands that open links based on the type of link.
-These commands do not have default keyboard shortcuts.

 * **Terminal: Open Last Local File Link** - Opens the most recent local file link.
+No default keybinding.
 * **Terminal: Open Last URL link** - Opens the most recent URI/URL link.
+No default keybinding.
-* **Terminal: Open Detected Link...** - Opens a searchable Quick Pick with all links (including word links).
+* **Terminal: Open Detected Link...** - Opens a searchable Quick Pick with all detected links, including word links.
+The default keybinding is `kbstyle(Ctrl/Cmd+Shift+O)`, which is the same as the **Go to Symbol in Editor** keyboard shortcut.

 ## Copy & paste